|

 cleaner production,

-waste minimisation,
+waste minimization,

 recycling measures (closing),